CaptainDario/DaKanji-mobile/README.md

 ### Contributing
 All contributions are welcome! <br/>
-If you think you have a good idea how to improve this app feel free [to open an issue](https://github.com/CaptainDario/DaKanji-Mobile/issues).<br/>
+If you think you have a good idea how to improve this app feel free [to open an issue](https://github.com/CaptainDario/DaKanji-Mobile/issues).
 You can also join the [discord server](https://discord.gg/cYTcpFStbs) and stated your ideas there.
+After dicussing it you can implement it and open a PR. <br/>
+You found a bug?
+Please [open an issue](https://github.com/CaptainDario/DaKanji-Mobile/issues). <br/>

 ## Credits